via-teaching/ecs273-25s/Homework4/README.md

 ## Server

-For the server part, make sure you have the respective packages installed by this command.
+For the server part, make sure you have the respective packages installed.

 ```
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```

 Secondly, make sure you have already installed and started your mongoDB local server.